HyperPCA: a Powerful Tool to Extract Elemental Maps from Noisy Data Obtained in LIBS Mapping of Materials: Results and Discussion

-With respect to traditional univariate methods, both PCA and HyperPCA are capable of providing more information and better reconstruction of the elemental maps: in both cases, the LIBS maps are decoupled into self-reversed lines and homogeneous Cu distribution, especially in the HyperPCA case where the two behaviours are distinct.
-Differently from PCA, HyperPCA grants the possibility to distinguish the different nature of a signal by reconstructing the spectra in a different and sparse basis.
-This way finer details can emerge and it may be possible to distinguish different kinds of sources.
-In some difficult cases, where specific effects are not evident, low-ranking PCs may display additional information, generally lost when limiting the dimensionality reduction to only the first few PCs.
-HyperPCA gives such possibility, as noise no longer spoils the loading vectors.
-Notice that, even though PC-42 can sound irrelevant, dimensionality reduction is nonetheless greatly achieved, as the total number of components is approximately \num{e3} in all cases we consider.
+With respect to traditional univariate methods, both \pca and \hyperpca are capable of providing more information and better reconstruction of the elemental maps: in both cases, the \libs maps are decoupled into self-reversed lines and homogeneous Cu distribution, especially in the \hyperpca case where the two behaviours are distinct.
+Differently from \pca, \hyperpca grants the possibility to distinguish the different nature of a signal by reconstructing the spectra in a different and sparse basis.
+This way finer details can emerge and it may be possible to distinguish different kinds of sources, in addition to correlations and anti-correlations of spectral signatures as in the standard \pca.
+In some difficult cases, where specific effects are not evident, low-ranking \pcs may display additional information, generally lost when limiting the dimensionality reduction to only the first few \pcs. \hyperpca gives such possibility, as noise no longer spoils the loading vectors.
+Notice that, even though \pcn{42} can look irrelevant, dimensionality reduction is nonetheless greatly achieved, as the total number of components is approximately \num{e3} in all cases we consider.